 If you’re tired of borrowing from the IRS, consider a Roth IRA or the Roth 401(k).

 While it doesn’t have the attractive tax deductions this year, next year, or any year you make a contribution, it has tremendous tax benefits during retirement.
 First, you don’t pay taxes on the contributions or earnings when withdrawn in retirement if the account has been open for at least 5 years.

-If that’s not enough, Roth IRA income doesn’t count toward the Social Security or the Medicare premium thresholds, saving you even more money on taxes and helping to defuse more tax time bombs.
+If that’s not enough, Roth IRA income doesn’t count toward the Social Security or the Medicare premium thresholds.
+This saves you even more money on taxes and helps to defuse more tax time bombs.
 You earn Social Security income plus take your desired Roth IRA withdrawals and you don’t pay any taxes – talk about more money in your pocket.

 If keeping more money for yourself and not paying the IRS isn’t enticing enough, here are a few other considerations.

 Tax rates are incredibly low today.
 Will they stay there?
 The chances are slim.
 The low tax rates we see today are due to the Tax Cuts and Jobs Act.
 This Act expires in 2025.
 Given the spending rate thanks to COVID lately, tax rates will likely increase.

 Why should you care about rising tax rates?
 If you contribute to a Traditional IRA or 401K, you pay taxes on your retirement withdrawals.
 Most people bank on the fact that they’ll be in a lower tax bracket when they retire, and they might.
 But if tax rates increase, you may not be in a lower tax bracket.
 In fact, you pay more taxes than you expected.
 Especially if you will also have to pay taxes on your Social Security as well because of your tax-deferred withdrawals.
 Many people, who have planned diligently, have income in retirement similar to what they had while they were working; without the benefit of all the deductions they enjoyed, like mortgage deductions and child credits.